Managing the application life-cycle isn’t just about cost savings.

 Identify who is Responsible, Accountable, Consulted and Informed for application portfolios.

-This can guide the permissions you set up in your SaaS dashboards or other reports.
+This can guide the permissions you set up in your dashboards or reports.
 Common stakeholder groups include:

 Centralize Data in an Application Inventory